yogsototh/Scratch/content/html/fr/blog/Haskell-the-Hard-Way.md

  > The first element in the sequence being evaluated to `Nothing` will stop
  > the complete evaluation.
  > That means, you don't execute all lines.
- > You have this for free, thanks to lazyness.
+ > You have this for free, thanks to laziness.

 The `Maybe` monad proved to be useful while being a very simple example.
 We saw the utility of the `IO` monad.